Technological and Political Strategies to Reduce Vulnerability to CC in the Southern Cone

 30 million hectares were cultivated in the region in the 2000/01 cycle and 42.9 million in 2010/11, representing an increase of 43%.
 Argentina owns more than 80% of the total cultivated area in the region.
 The country with the highest growth in the period was Uruguay (265%) followed by Bolivia (127%), Paraguay (83%), Argentina (35%) and Chile (17%).
 The winter crop area remained stable (+ 2%), its planting as a single crop decreased (-66%) and the double crop area increased (+ 52%).
 The use of soil only with summer crops reached 78%.
 Summer crops displaced native forest in the Chaco region due to deforestation and in the Pampas region of Argentina and Uruguay, it replaced natural and cultivated pastures.

-Past agriculture led to significant declines in soil organic carbon stocks (COS).
+Past agriculture led to significant declines in soil organic carbon stocks (OCS).
 Available technologies to reverse the degradation process include intensification of cultivation sequences, the inclusion of temporary pastures and greening, conservation tillage (particularly direct seeding), and fertilization.

 The most diversified production systems, and particularly those with forage legume pastures, significantly reduced the variability of yields and added to their better productive performance, and were always those with the lowest risk.